valory-xyz/open-autonomy/docs/guides/set_up.md

 !!! tip

     You can override the default registry in use (set up with `autonomy init`) for a particular command through the flags `--registry-path` and `--local`.
-For example, if the framework was initialized with the remote registry, the following command will fetch a runtime folder for the `hello_world` agent:
+For example, if the framework was initialized with the remote registry, the following command will fetch a runtime folder for the `hello_world` agent from the remote registry:

     ```bash
     autonomy fetch valory/hello_world:0.1.0:bafybeie26bvs657tcmaoxdkulzxpkr5uye26o4xp3scyllnuv5yk7izbbq
     ```

-    If you want to fetch the copy stored in your local registry, then use the following command:
+    On the other hand, if you want to fetch the copy stored in your local registry, then you can use:
     ```bash
     autonomy --registry-path=./packages fetch valory/hello_world:0.1.0 --local
     ```